-DHCD meets its HOME and Lead obligation through contributions from the Housing Production Trust Fund, which is described on page 17.
+DHCD meets its HOME and Lead match obligation through local contributions from HPTF and the Unified Fund.
 Eighty percent of all HPTF monies must benefit households earning up to a true 50 percent of the area median income, which is below the HOME income eligibility maximum; moreover, HPTF-assisted rental projects must be affordable for 40 years, which exceeds the HOME affordability period requirement.
 In FY2010, the Department's HPTF budget was \$51,328,694.
-As the Department incurs HOME and Lead match-eligible expenses, it will ensure that adequate funding is provided for the matching contribution.
+As the Department incurs HOME and Lead match-eligible expenses, it ensures that adequate funding is provided for the matching contribution.